-- Neutral is the center position on the valve. - The push block stops moving when the valve lever is moved to Neutral. - The valve lever can be moved to Neutral from Extend or Retract at any time.
+- STOP is the valve's neutral position.
+The wedge or push block stop moving when the valve lever is moved to this position.
+The valve lever springreturns to STOP when released from either extend position, or auto-retract. - The valve lever can be moved to STOP at any time.